 DEBUT NOVELLA: AMPHIBIAN

-My debut novella Amphibian, which was shortlisted for the 2016 Novella Award, is out on 26 August with Glasgow-based indy Speculative Books.
-Pre-orders are now open!
+My debut novella Amphibian, which was shortlisted for the 2016 Novella Award and is DIVA Magazine‘s Book of the Month for September 2018, was published on 26 August with Glasgow-based indy Speculative Books.
+You can order your own copy here!
 Amphibian is about an office that is slowly being filled with water following a management directive.
-The launch party will be vaguely all-staff-meeting themed – there will be coffee and probably post-it notes and swivel chairs but no group brainstorming sessions or bonding exercises!
-26 August, 5.30pm, Lighthouse Bookshop, Edinburgh – more information can be found here!
-Read a review of Amphibian here on Book Odyssey.
+Read a review of Amphibian here on Book Odyssey, on CommonSpace, and on For Books’ Sake.

 “Amphibian is a strange aquatic joy, sodden with the mischief-making of contemporary satire.
 Through gleeful transformation of reality into the surreal, where rising water levels and bobbing molluscs have competition from coworkers for oddest office feature, Neuwirth establishes herself as a writer with a talent for spearing the absurdity of everyday life.
 Eat it up in shark-size bites.”